asimonov/CarND-Path-Planning-Project/README.md

 ## Resulting Video

-Here is an example video (speed up 4 times) of how the planner performs:
+Here is an example video (sped-up 4 times) of how the planner performs:

 [![Video result](video_snapshot.png)](https://youtu.be/4v8bozDTjok)